myilmaz27/pyExcell/README.md

 # pyExcell

-Open an Excell file, read it and create another excell file with Python
+Open an Excell file with filedialog, read it and create another excell file with Python

+the new workbook is saved in the same directory with pyexcell.py file.

+After saving, it is opened with excel

+used below libraries;

     #filedialog with tkinter
     #load_workbook with openpyxl
     #workbook with openpyxl
+    #os